BKPepe/u-boot/doc/board/CZ.NIC/turris.rst

 By default P2020 CPU boots the U-Boot bootloader from the location configured by SW1 dip switches on Turris 1.x boards.
 But this configuration can be temporarily overridden by GPIOs (software configured) until the power supply is disconnected or the HW reset button is pressed.
 U-Boot environment provides commands ``run reboot_to_nor``, ``run reboot_to_sd`` and ``run reboot_to_def`` to force boot source location to Flash NOR, SD card, or default value (configured by SW1 dip switches) and initiate reboot (CPU reset).
 Overridden configuration is not lost after CPU reset.

-This can be useful to temporarily boot U-Boot from a different location (e.g. after flashing the new version) without the need to open the device and change the configuration of SW1 dip switches.
+This can be useful to temporarily boot U-Boot from a different location (e.g., after flashing the new version) without the need to open the device and change the configuration of SW1 dip switches.

 Reset button
 ^^^^^^^^^^^^

-When the HW reset button is pushed, then CPLD puts the main P2020 CPU into a reset state and the power led starts to blink in a one-second period.
+When the HW reset button is pushed, then CPLD puts the main P2020 CPU into a reset state, and the power led starts to blink in a one-second period.
 After 6 seconds, the power led stays powered on.
 After the HW reset button is released, CPLD releases the main P2020 CPU from the reset state and U-Boot starts booting on the main P2020 CPU.
 During startup, U-Boot sets the environment ``$turris_reset`` variable to the duration of the reset button being held in seconds, meaning the count of how many times the power led has blinked.
-The maximal value is therefore 6 seconds.
+The maximal value is, therefore 6 seconds.

-If the HW reset button was held for 6 or more seconds then U-Boot sets ``$boot_targets`` to ``rescue`` which automatically starts booting the rescue system from Flash NOR, as defined in the ``$bootcmd_rescue`` variable.
+If the HW reset button was held for 6 or more seconds, then U-Boot sets ``$boot_targets`` to ``rescue`` which automatically starts booting the rescue system from Flash NOR, as defined in the ``$bootcmd_rescue`` variable.
 Note that U-Boot resets default values of these variables to ensure that booting into rescue mode would work correctly also when the custom U-Boot environment stored in permanent Flash NOR storage is damaged or overwritten.

 Environment variable ``$turris_reset`` can be used by boot scripts during the boot process for various purposes, like different boot modes.

 Turris Omnia
 ------------

 Turris Omnia boards contain Marvell Armada 385 CPU with two ARM Cortex-A9 cores on which BootROM can load U-Boot bootloader from various locations.
 For Turris Omnia, only SPI NOR and UART are supported.
-The binary image is the same for both, SPI NOR and UART.
+The binary image is the same for both SPI NOR and UART.
 For UART downloading and booting, a ``kwboot`` application is used (part of U-Boot).

-More information about Turris Omnia can be found on: https://docs.turris.cz/hw/omnia/omnia/
+More information about Turris Omnia can be found at: https://docs.turris.cz/hw/omnia/omnia/

 Compilation
 ^^^^^^^^^^^